E-bill in Bavaria; information

 The previous invoicing, dispatch and processing lead to high costs and effort for all parties involved.
 In order to reduce these costs in both ecological and economic terms, the European Union Directive (2014/55/EU) will require all public-sector customers in Germany to accept and process electronic invoices from fall 2018 at the federal level and from spring 2020 at the state and municipal level.

 An e-invoice is much more than a scanned paper invoice or PDF invoice.
-It is about structured data that is transmitted automatically and flows into the administration's IT processes.
+It is about structured data that is transferred automatically and flows into the administration's IT processes.
 This not only saves postage for the invoice, but more importantly saves time and resources in recording, further processing and payment.

 An invoice is electronic (e-invoice) if it is issued, transmitted and received in a structured electronic format and the format enables automatic and electronic processing of the invoice.